What you need to know about dengue fever

 As I mentioned in the introduction, with a warming planet, mosquitoes have proliferated, and mosquito-borne illnesses have swept across the globe.

-Each year seems to be a been banner year for those illnesses, with more and more mainstream news coverage about dengue, Chikungunya and Zika.
+Each year seems to be a banner year for those illnesses, with more and more mainstream news coverage about dengue, chikungunya and Zika.

 Said climate scientist Winston Chow from the College of Integrative Studies at Singapore Management University, “constant weather extremes create the perfect breeding conditions for mosquitoes”.
 With climate changes comes more viral emergencies, and with changing temperatures comes new patterns in global dengue transmissions: